gmurambadoro/Laravel-AdminLTE-Template/README.md

 - Pre-configured Laravel 11 application
 - AdminLTE template preconfigured
+- Authentication, Registration and Password reset functionality fully built in and configured.
 - Easy configuration through a customizable `docker.env` file.
 - Pre-defined scripts for building and connecting to your Docker containers.
 - Seamless integration with [phpMyAdmin](https://www.phpmyadmin.net/) for database management.
+- Seamless integration with [Mailhog](https://github.com/mailhog) for local mail development.

 ## Getting Started